 Since then, WADA ABP Guidelines have been continuously refined and the ABP approach has been successfully integrated into the anti-doping strategies of numerous International Federation (IF) and National Anti-Doping Agency (NADO) programs, resulting in a significant increase in the number of adverse analytical findings (AAFs) that are a result of targeting by the ABP as well as a number of direct anti-doping rule violations (ADRVs).

-The 4th version of the WADA ABP Guidelines, which were approved by WADA’s Executive Committee in November 2013 and are available in the menu on the right, introduced a second module, the `Steroidal Module´, which becomes operational on January 1st, 2014.
+The 4th version of the WADA ABP Guidelines, which were approved by WADA’s Executive Committee in November 2013 and are available in the menu on the right, introduced a second module, the `Steroidal Module´, which became operational on January 1st, 2014.
 The Steroidal Module monitors selected urinary steroid concentrations over time in order to detect steroid doping.

 WADA will continue to develop the ABP in consultation with stakeholders, by refining the present modules as well as adding new ones as they are finalized.